matthew-engi/SyncTween/README.md

     object: Instance,                                       -- The object you want to animate.
     tweenInfo: (TweenInfo | TweenArray | string)?,          -- TweenInfo of the animation.
     properties: { [string]: any }?,                         -- Properties you want to animate.
-    replicate: boolean?,                                    -- Should the animation be replicated to the server?
+    update: boolean?,                                       -- Should the animation be updated to the server?
     sync: (boolean | number)?,                              -- Synchronize all clients / set framerate.
     additional: { [string]: any }?,                         -- Additional data for custom animations.
     uuid: string?                                           -- UUID of the animation (optional).